A true blessing, poet Maya Angelou (1928-2014) was born Marguerite Johnson on this day in St. Louis.

 An eloquent orator, she mesmerized the world when she recited her poem On the Pulse of Morning at Bill Clinton's 1993 Presidential Inauguration.
 Her passionate autobiography I Know Why the Caged Bird Sings (1970) detailed her extraordinary life in which she proclaimed: "Life loves the liver of it."

-A writer, performer, Hollywood's first African American woman director, professor, and civil rights activist, she has dedicated her life to empowering positive change and a productive future for young people.
+A writer, performer, Hollywood's first African American woman director, professor, and civil rights activist, she dedicated her life to empowering positive change and a productive future for young people.

 "Ask for what you want," she proposed.
 "And be prepared to get it."

-A mentor and inspiration to many, Angelou's still-growing body of work is powerful, capturing emotions and thoughts with passion.
+A mentor and inspiration to many, Angelou's body of work is powerful, capturing emotions and thoughts with passion.

 "The idea is to write it so that people hear it and it slides through the brain and goes straight to the heart," she said.

 More MAYA ANGELOU Quotations